Before you run out and get a loan, check your credit score and make these preparations.

 For most Singaporeans, a car is a sign of success, especially since Singapore is one of the most expensive places in the world to own a car.
-Even a modest family sedan can cost upward of S$110,000 today, which would pay for about 30 per cent of a three-room flat.
+Even a modest family sedan can cost upward of S$110,000 – that’s about 30% of a three-room HDB flat.

 Unsurprisingly, almost everyone who owns a car has had to take a loan to do so.
-While you may technically qualify for such a loan, consider the following before accepting such a huge debt burden.
+While you might technically qualify for such a loan, consider the following before taking on such a huge debt burden.

-The Monetary Authority of Singapore (MAS) has eased curbs on car loans.
-Prior to this, the maximum loan quantum (the total amount that can be borrowed) was 60 per cent of the purchase price, if the Open Market Value (OMV) of the car was S$20,000 or less.
-Otherwise, the maximum loan was 50 per cent of the OMV.
+In 2016, the Monetary Authority of Singapore (MAS) eased curbs on car loans.
+Prior to this, the maximum loan quantum (the total amount that can be borrowed) was 60% of the purchase price if the Open Market Value (OMV) of the car was S$20,000 or less.
+Otherwise, the maximum loan was 50% of the OMV.

-Under the new regulations, the loan limits are raised by 10 per cent across the board.
-The maximum loan quantum is now up to 70 per cent of the purchase price, if the OMV of the car is worth $20,000 or less, and 60 per cent otherwise.
+Under the new regulations, the loan limits are raised by 10% across the board.
+The maximum loan quantum is now up to 70% of the purchase price if the OMV of the car is worth $20,000 or less, and 60% otherwise.

-In addition, the maximum loan tenure has been extended from five to seven years.
+In addition, the maximum loan tenure has been extended from 5 to 7 years.

-We checked the loan amounts for a Honda Accord (approximate price of $137,000, including Certificate of Entitlement and Additional Registration Fee) from a randomly selected local bank.
-The loan quantum offered to us was $68,500, at an interest rate of 2.28 per cent per annum, for seven years.
+We checked the loan amounts for a Honda Accord (approximately $137,000, including Certificate of Entitlement and Additional Registration Fee) from a randomly selected local bank.
+The loan quantum offered to us was $68,500, at an interest rate of 2.28% per annum, for 7 years.

 Monthly repayments would be $946.
 The total amount repaid over seven years would be $79,464, and the total interest repaid would be $10,964.